govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 ### Testing locally

-Using the AppCheckDebugProviderFactory type when the build configuration is in Debug  allows us to pass a known debug token as an environment variable to Firebase App Check.
+Using the `AppCheckDebugProviderFactory` type when the build configuration is in Debug allows us to pass a known debug token as an environment variable to Firebase App Check.
+This bypasses the app integrity checks, so that the app can be run on the simulator for development and automation testing.

 This can be done by editing the scheme on xcode and passing an environment variable with the name FIRAAppCheckDebugToken.